Miltonnare/Jupiyter-Notebooks/README.md

 ## **Future of Data**

 We live in a world where data no longer sleeps.
 Every click, every movement, every heartbeat of business and life is recorded, refined, and reimagined.
+It’s no longer just information—it’s insight, direction, and power.